 Digital Humanities (DH) is ADHO’s annual international conference.
-ADHO's constituent organizations are the European Association for Digital Humanities (EADH); the Association for Computers and the Humanities (ACH); the Canadian Society for Digital Humanities / Société canadienne des humanités numériques (CSDH/SCHN); the Australasian Association for Digital Humanities (aaDH); centerNet; Humanistica, l'association francophone des humanités numériques; the Japanese Association for Digital Humanities (JADH); the Digital Humanities Association of Southern Africa; Red de Humanidades Digitales (RedHD); and the Taiwanese Association for Digital Humanities (TADH).
-The next joint DH conference (DH2020) will be held in Ottawa, CA, co-organized by the University of Ottawa and Carleton University in alliance with CSDH, 22-24 July 2020.
-DH2021 will be held in Tokyo, Japan, organized by the University of Tokyo 25-30 July 2021.
-DH2022 will be held in Graz, Austria, organized by the University of Graz.
+ADHO’s constituent organizations are the European Association for Digital Humanities (EADH); the Association for Computers and the Humanities (ACH); the Canadian Society for Digital Humanities / Société canadienne des humanités numériques (CSDH/SCHN); the Australasian Association for Digital Humanities (aaDH); centerNet; Humanistica, l’association francophone des humanités numériques; the Japanese Association for Digital Humanities (JADH); the Digital Humanities Association of Southern Africa; Red de Humanidades Digitales (RedHD); the Taiwanese Association for Digital Humanities (TADH); and Digital Humanities im deutschsprachigen Raum (DHd).
+The next joint DH conference (DH2022) will be held virtually, organized by the University of Tokyo 25-29 July 2022.
+DH2023 will be held 10-14 July 2023 in Graz, Austria, organized by the University of Graz.

 The conference has traditionally attracted between 500-1000 attendees.
-It consists of 3 days of panels, papers and posters, preceded by 2 days of pre-workshops and pre-tutorials.
+It consists of 3 days of panel, paper and poster sessions, preceded by 2 days of workshops and tutorials.
 There are normally 6 or more parallel sessions per time slot and a small number of plenary presentations and receptions.
 Meetings of the committees of ADHO’s constituent organizations (COs) precede the conference, and lunchtime slots are normally used for the member meetings of the COs.
 The peer-reviewed academic program is developed by an international Program Committee, which is appointed by the COs.
 Local organizers may want to explore the feasibility of innovative forms of participation that would reduce environmental impact.

 Local Organizers’ Responsibilities